 Slip and fall injuries are seldom minor.
 Even the simplest fall can lead to sprains, broken bones, or joint injuries that can last a lifetime.
 Year after year, falling is one of the top causes of accidental injury and even wrongful death in Athens, GA.

-What counts as a slip and fall case in Athens?
+What Counts As a Slip and Fall Case in Athens?

 For example, imagine you’re walking to the bathroom of a restaurant and there’s a small step up.
 The step is hard to see, and you trip over it, hurting yourself.
 You are not at fault for your injury.

-- Wet, slippery or freshly mopped floors that aren’t marked
+- Wet, slippery, or freshly mopped floors that aren’t marked

 - Poorly maintained sidewalks or walkways

 - Slipping on a spilled product in a store

 These accidents are all what lawyers call “premises liability” cases.
 Premises liability just means that the owner or management of a place has an obligation to make that place safe.
 If there’s a hazard, they are supposed to either fix it or clearly warn people.